BevisDev/godev/README.md

 > **Note:**
 >
-> To switch to a difference enviroment, you need to set the environment variable
+> To switch to a difference environment, you need to set the environment variable
 >
 > On Windows:
 >